-These leftover chicken recipes are a great way to use up that odd bit of chicken from last night’s dinner.
+Cheap, easy and can be made with what’s in the fridge, these leftover chicken recipes are a great way to use up that odd bit of chicken your pan-fried chicken from last night.
 Make a salad or soup or even a pot pie with the scraps to make sure nothing goes to waste.

 These easy leftover chicken recipes can be thrown together on a weeknight within thirty minutes.